FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 ![WP Database and Core](/public/img/slide-assets/wp-db-core-concept.svg) ]

+???

+They don't have to fill this in yet.
+Mention the db & core files and then goto the next slide.

 ---

 # What Is It All For?

 - The **MySQL database** contains all of the data (content and saved settings) for your WP site
 - The **PHP** files generate your site on the server (with the help of the **Apache** web server) so it can be rendered as HTML in the browser
-- You can use PHP to get data our your database and populate your website with it&mdash;this is the difference between **dynamic sites** and static sites
+- You can use PHP to get data from your database and populate your website with it&mdash;this is the difference between **dynamic sites** and static sites

 ???

-For visual aid, I draw out the components and how they connect on the board with explaination.
+For visual aid, you can draw out the components & show how they connect.

+In the next slides we can fill in the worksheet e.g. the core files & wp-content/

 ---